Sri480/Sri_2/c1_test.md

 AlphaSense has over 4000 enterprise clients including hedge funds and other investment firms.
 As per a quote from Jack: “We have hundreds of algorithms that are reading every line of text and categorizing information.
 So our system knows what company or companies are being talked about in a given document, what industry it’s about based on the language, and many other things that help you quickly narrow down your search to a given industry, to a specific set of companies.”

 AlphaSense has used artificial intelligence technologies for over ten years.
 It uses Machine Learning and Natural Language Processing.
 AlphaSense is now also using large language models and is now developing its own large language models (LLMs).
-It recently launched its first generative AI application, Smart Summaries, which provides summaries of content such as earnings calls.
+It recently launched its first Generative AI application, Smart Summaries, which provides summaries of content such as earnings calls.

 ## Landscape